hashgraph/guardian/docs/guardian-in-production/cloud-infrastructure.md

 * Permissions model is simpler in GKE, but still needed to be integrated with their IAM permissions system.
 * Control plane and worker nodes are fully managed by GPC, but due to the direct VPC internal IPs allocation on each pod, it’s a bit trickier to set up.
 Bigger IP ranges must be available in the subnets to avoid running out of ips when scaling out the services.
-* GKE has a native Ingress controller that leverages Google Cloud Load Balancer.&#x20;
+* GKE has a native Ingress controller that leverages Google Cloud Load Balancer.
 * For workloads with attached storage, shall be considered implementing Pod Disruption Budgets (PDBs) to ensure a minimum number or percentage of pods with the same label selector are up and running at any given time.

 ### Add support to Azure AKS with terraform